enhance-manageiq/docs/chapter_3/embedded_ansible.md

 ### Issue Faced

-The installation of ManageIQ - Fine was done with the integration of OpenStack Cloud provider but after enabling EmbeddedAnsible Server role, we faced a issue for not starting that role and generation of lots of events.
+The installation of ManageIQ Fine was done with the integration of OpenStack Cloud provider.
+But after enabling Embedded Ansible Server role, we faced a issue for not starting that role and generation of lots of events.

-Later after checking the `evm.log` file we encountered that to setup embedded ansible we need enterprise licence in ManageIQ - Fine release as it uses Ansible Tower for automation.
+Later, after checking the `evm.log` file we encountered that to setup embedded ansible we need Ansible Tower enterprise license as ManageIQ Fine release uses Ansible Tower for automation.

-But as we didn't had any so we upgraded ManageIQ to its latest stable release Gaprindashvili-1 which use AWX.
+But as we didn't had any, so we upgrade ManageIQ to its latest stable release that is Gaprindashvili which uses AWX.
 AWX is open source version of Ansible Tower.

-So we shifted to ManageIQ - Gaprindashvili with the integration of OpenStack.
+So we shifted to ManageIQ Gaprindashvili with the integration of OpenStack.

 ---